 The progress report is a written analysis of progress toward completion of degree requirements.
 This self-analyzing report is required of all Individual Studies students each semester you are enrolled as an IVSP student.
 You should register for IVSP 317 (Satisfactory/Fail) in the semester that you plan to graduate.
 It is worth one credit and is based on the completion of all semester reports and your attendance at three IVSP events every year (minimum).
-You will get your section number from the IVSP Coordinator.
+You will get your section number from the IVSP Staff.

 IVSP 317 is an integral part of individualized and independent study.
 It is a tool to assist you in making connections between classroom work and your experiences in internships, independent study, or personal research.
 It provides you with an invaluable forum for on-going self-evaluation and critical reflection on your experiences.